beejjorgensen/Wizards-Castle-Rust/README.md

 * Have a Wizard's Castle library that other front-ends can use to play the game
   * Build an ncurses front end
   * Build to WASM with a web front end

-* Have a default binary that plays the game in the classic text format

 ## TODO